-The ASUS VA24EHE is the perfect budget monitor for office, light gaming, and everyday use.
+The ASUS VA24EHE is the ideal budget-friendly monitor for office, light gaming, and everyday use.
 It has a VESA-mount compatible stand and ultra-thin bezels while its 24" 1080p IPS panel ensures wide viewing angles, vibrant colors, and sharp text!
 Gamers also get a little boost to 75Hz and FreeSync over HDMI (for AMD GPU users).

 The ASUS VA24EHE is an affordable 24″ 1080p IPS monitor with ultra-thin bezels and AMD FreeSync up to 75Hz.